 Vermont: Vermont Agency of Agriculture, Food & Markets

-Efforts to prevent contamination of produce should be focused on the key hazard areas below.
-Be aware that FSMA’s Produce Rule sets specific requirements for covered farms with respect to water quality and testing, worker training, and other aspects of produce production and handling.
+Efforts to prevent contamination of produce should be focused on the following key hazard areas.
+Be aware that FSMA’s Produce Rule sets specific requirements for covered farms with respect to water quality and testing, worker training, and other aspects of production and handling.
 Refer to the FDA’s Final Rule on Produce Safety or contact your state Extension or responsible regulatory agency for more information.

 Water is used in many ways on a farm and is a primary vehicle for the movement of pathogens.
 Agricultural water can be divided into two groups: production water and postharvest water.
 Production water is water that contacts the harvestable portion of a crop and includes any water used for irrigation, crop sprays, or frost protection.
 Postharvest water is any water used during and after harvest and includes water used for produce washing, commodity movement, cooling, ice making, postharvest fungicide applications, handwashing, and cleaning and sanitizing of food contact surfaces.